muraahm/iws-frontend-challenge/README.md

 ### Requirements
 - For this task, the `RawPublisher.vue` file should be modified.
 - The value should only publish once per second.
-- The value should oscillate continuously between 0 and 20, at a configurable rate of change (default to 0.1/second).
+- The value should oscillate continuously between 0 and 20, at a configurable rate of change (default to 0.5mA/second).
+   - Note that oscillate is defined as moving steadily (not randomly) back and forth between two points.
+   - The rate of change interval should remain CONSTANT at 1 second.
+   - Example with each comma seperated value representing output each second:
+   `0, 0.5, 1, 1.5, ... , 18.5, 19, 19.5, 20, 19.5, 19, ... , 1.5, 1, 0.5, 0, 0.5, 1, ...`
 - The publish topic should be: `iws_<your first name>`
    - Example: `iws_patrick`
 - The payload should be a JSON of format: `{"value": <number> }`